Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 - Course materials may be subject to copyright protection
 - You are responsible for having the right to upload materials
 - Do not upload materials that violate copyright laws
-- Canvas LM assumes no liability for copyright violations
+- Canvs LM assumes no liability for copyright violations

 ### Our Intellectual Property
 The Extension and its content are protected by: